1983–84 All-Ireland Senior Club Hurling Championship

 The 1983–84 All-Ireland Senior Club Hurling Championship was the 14th staging of the All-Ireland Senior Club Hurling Championship, the Gaelic Athletic Association's premier inter-county club hurling tournament.
-The championship ended on 3 June 1984.
+The championship concluded on 3 June 1984.

-Loughgiel Shamrocks from Antrim were the defending champions, however, they failed to qualify after being beaten by Ballycastle McQuillans in the Antrim Championship.
+Loughgiel Shamrocks from Antrim were the defending champions; however, they failed to qualify after being beaten by Ballycastle McQuillans in the Antrim Championship.

-On 3 June 1984, Ballyhale Shamrocks won the championship after a 1-10 to 0-07 defeat of Gort in an All-Ireland final replay.
-It was their second All-Ireland title overall and their first in three years.
+On 3 June 1984, Ballyhale Shamrocks won the championship after defeating Gort 1–10 to 0–07 in an All-Ireland final replay.
+This victory marked their second All-Ireland title overall and their first in three years.